Digital-History-Bielefeld/Geographies-of-Power/session_4/README.md

 - This methods could be useful to get an overview of the data set and the persons in the data set.
 You can use this to get a first impression.
 - For a small data set like this, it is not very useful.
 But if you have a big data set with many persons, this could be a good way to get an overview of the data set.
 Especially if it is too much data to read it all.
 - Normally you would work with a better cleaned data set.
 But for this task, we had to work with the data set as it is.
 Data cleaning of historical data could fill an entire course on its own.
 - You can't only work with digital methods.
 You always need to reflect on the results and think about what they mean.
-As a next step on this task, you would look for the most itneresting words of your wordcloud in the text context and try to understand why they appear with the person.
+As a next step on this task, you would look for the most interesting words of your wordcloud in the text context and try to understand why they appear with the person.
 Think about digital methods as a tool to help you understand and organize your data.
+- If you have come this far, you are not only able to do your final project, but you are also able to start using Python as you need it.
+You can now start to ask your own questions to the data and answer them with Python, you can also use Python as a tool to help you with your research, for example to clean and organize your data.
+Most importantly: Just try things out and play around with the possibilities of Python.

 ## Hints
 ### 1. Most important persons in the data set: